首页这段先放个屏幕拷贝吧,感受下。

 Case 2:19-cr-00010-RSM Documenti Filed 01/16/19 Page 20 of 28

-awards also were made available to the top three regions that provided the most valuable
+awards also were made available to the top three regions that provided the most valuableinformation.
+The policy emphasized that no employees would be punished for taking

 actions in accordance with the policy.